TaitoUnited/taito-cli/README.md

 You can easily run any shell command inside the taito-cli container, for example: `taito -- kubectl get pods`.
 You can also start an interactive shell inside the container: `taito --shell`.
 Thus, you never need to install any infrastructure specific tools on your own operating system.
 If you need some tools that taito-cli container doesn't provide by default, use docker hub to build a custom image that is dependent on *taitounited/taito-cli*, or make a request for adding the tool to the original taito-cli image.

-> TODO: With the `-v` or `--verbose` flag you can see all the commands that plugins run during the command execution.
+With the `-v` or `--verbose` flag you can see the commands that plugins run during command execution.

 ### Admin credentials